MLAide/docs/docs/tutorial/model-training.md

 run_pipeline_setup.log_parameter('random_state', random_state)
 ```

-If you have a close look on the data you can see, that all X values must be scaled before we can use them.
+If you have a close look at the data, you can see that all X values must be scaled, before we can use them.
-We will use the `StandardScaler` of sklearn.
-The scaler that will be fitted here, must also be used later
-for predicting new values.
+We use the `StandardScaler` of sklearn.
+The scaler that will be fitted here, must also be used later for predicting new values.
 ML Aide makes this easy by just storing the scaler (or the whole pipeline) in
 ML Aide as an artifact.
-The artifact can be loaded later in a seperate process for predicting.
+The artifact can be loaded later in a separate process for predicting.

 ```python
 pipeline = Pipeline([